Natpod/Bnapus_ME/Code Project Repository (CPR)/RNAseq_pipeline_first_steps/README.md

-The contents of this folder include a series of utility scripts and general scripts to conduct the RNASeqPipeline with Paired End (PE) sequencing data
+The contents of this folder include a series of utility scripts and general scripts to conduct a RNA-Seq analysis pipeline with Paired End (PE) sequencing data in _Brassica napus_.

 | Code  | Pipeline step  | Description |  Usage  |
 |---|---|---|---|